a2800276/hexy.js/README.md

   * visual summary with details of all the tests, collapsable and color-coded
   * same set of testcases as in node.js
   * all tests pass now.
 Found and fixed a bug that was present in all browsers where they handle bigger-than-byte data differently compared to node.js
+* created a static html page to hex display files (view.html)
-* restricted the set of node.js versions and browsers (now require support of `BigInt`: Node.JS 10.4+, browsers since 2018-2020)
+* restricted the set of node.js versions and browsers (now requires support of `BigInt`: Node.JS 10.4+, browsers since 2018-2020)
-* the travis is passing now
+* the Travis-ci is passing now
 * nits:
   * removed some of unused variables
   * increased formating consistency